 If a pupil fails to comply with the code of conduct or meet expectations in or out of the classroom, a range of strategies and sanctions are available to staff with which to reinforce those expectations.
 The list of these below is not intended as a hierarchy to be followed in order, nor is it an exhaustive list.
-Every situation and pupil is different and some strategies on the list may not be appropriate to the situation or pupil; teachers will use their professional judgement to respond to negative behaviours and attitudes, reinforce expectations and re-engage pupils in learning.
+Every situation and pupil are different and some strategies on the list may not be appropriate to the 7 situation or pupil; teachers will use their professional judgement and be flexible when responding to negative behaviours and attitudes and reinforce expectations to re-engage pupils in learning.

 - A quiet word or private discussion with the pupil to highlight the issue and agree what needs to happen for things to improve.

-- Use of various de-escalation strategies: deliberate ignoring; distraction; body language; non-verbal cues; humour; change of teaching style; relocation; intervention.
+- Various de-escalation strategies: praise the positives; deliberate ignoring; distraction; body language; non-verbal cues; humour; change of teaching style; relocation; position; intervention.

 Loss of BUILD points

 Pupils will lose BUILD points when they fail to comply with the code of conduct or meet expectations.
 The removal of BUILD points allows us to fairly identify those pupils who regularly behave well and meet our expectations so that they can be rewarded as described above.
 In most cases, the removal of BUILD points is accompanied by an additional sanction to reinforce the standards required.